yessicavrm/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 The typical Driverless AI workflow is to:

 1. Load data
-2. Visualize data
+2. Explore data
-3. Run an experiment
+3. Build Model
-4. Interpret the model
+4. Understand Model
 5. Deploy the scoring pipeline

 Besides, you can diagnose a model, transform another dataset, score the model against another dataset and manage your data in Projects.
 This self-paced course's focus will be on steps 1 - 4.
 We will cover Driverless AI's other aspects in other self-paced courses found in the Driverless AI learning path.
 We will start with step 1: load data.